wyounas/wyounas.github.io/_posts/2025-09-17-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 }
 ```

 And so on.
 Why make the model checker choose cells nondeterministically?
 We can connect this to _Figures 2 and 3_ and the explanation that followed.
-By organizing regions and their cells as shown in these figures you can see how this structure shows how the model checker might systematically explore all combinations—by branching through every possible choice at each level.
+By organizing regions and their cells as shown in these figures you can see how this structure shows how the model checker might systematically explore all combinations.

 We also define a few variables at the top of the model: